 Perth Scorchers v Hobart Hurricanes

 The last of our week’s T20 Big Bash betting tips is Perth Scorchers v Hobart Hurricanes.
 It’ll come as no surprise to followers of the Big Bash League to see bookmakers bend over backwards to keep Hobart close at every turn, both in the outright betting and in their matches.
 Hurricanes are jolly again here but there’s enough of a price to warrant an interest, with Bet365 offering 8/11, better than the 4/6 that’s generally available.
-Perth are a better price, but they should be as it’s difficult to make a strong case for them winning this.
+Perth is a better price, but they should be as it’s difficult to make a strong case for them winning this.
 Coral’s 6/5 is more generous than the 11/10 with most firms, but it’s not quite big enough to have us snatch at it.

 Worth a Shot?

-It’s worth remembering, especially if you fancy a shot at the bigger price that Hobart are by no means untouchable and have already lost a match this season, although it was only the one.
+It’s worth remembering, especially if you fancy a shot at the bigger price that Hobart is by no means untouchable and have already lost a match this season, although it was only the one.
 Their form reads 6-1-0 with 12 points up on the board, at least four better than anyone else.
 Matthew Wade has been impressive so far and he’s worth a bet at 3/1 – top price with Bet365.
 That makes more sense than trying your luck on Alex Doolan or Tim Paine at 5/1.